 James has a broad commercial and employment law practice.
 He has unusually extensive advocacy experience for a barrister of his call and often acts as sole counsel against more senior opponents; he is equally at home acting with leading counsel as part of large litigation teams.
 He is currently acting in cases proceeding in the Chancery and Queen’s Bench Divisions of the High Court, in LCIA Arbitration, in County Courts, in the Employment Appeal Tribunal, and in Employment Tribunals.
-He is particularly sought out for injunctive relief matters in the employee competition field, for commercial advisory and trial work, and for the most challenging tribunal cases.
+He is particularly sought out for injunctive relief matters in the employee competition field, for commercial and commercial Chancery advisory and trial work, and for the most challenging tribunal cases.

 James joined Littleton after obtaining a Double First and Doctorate from Oxford University, where he worked as a College Lecturer.
 He gained “Outstanding” marks on the BVC, scoring particularly highly in cross-examination and winning the Herbert Smith award for outstanding speaker in the Final of the Apex Competition.

 Recent practice has included acting:

 In addition to the above, James writes a widely-read monthly column on civil procedure for the Practical Law Company, past issues of which can be read here.

 Much of his practice consists of repeat business, with instructing solicitors ranging from City firms to sole practitioners.
 James is also happy to work where appropriate on a licensed access basis, notably with insolvency practitioners.